 appeared for the first time.

 As requirements change we add fields and/or change data validation.
 The semantics for a detail record type don't change, instead there is a new record version assigned.
-The Programmer's Notes column indicates in which version of the detail record a field appeared for the first time.
+The Programmer's Notes column indicates in which version of the record a field appeared for the first time.